 - DISCOUNTED or FREE admission to over 125 zoos and aquariums nationwide

 - When a kid gets snoozy or worse falls into the frog pond (like my kid did TODAY!), you can leave and not curse the entrance price (priceless)!

-- Free admission to annual Zoo Lights events, birthday parties, special events (except for special Member Mondays, which you should totally look for!)
+- FREE admission to annual Glowfari events, birthday parties, special events (except for special Member Mondays, which you should totally look for!)

-Though pricey at $99 my family of five (two adults and up to four children between 2 and 17 allowed) would have to go to to the Oakland Zoo less than twice to offset the $54 of a visit (including admission for two adults ($27.50), 2 children ($19.50) and parking ($7)).
-That’s not even factoring in guest passes and ride tickets.
-It’s a slam dunk.
+Though pricey at $174 my family of six (two adults and up to four children between 2 and 17 allowed) would have to go to to the Oakland Zoo less than twice to offset the ~$130 (gulp!) of a visit.
+That’s not factoring in guests passes or ride tickets, but I think it’s a slam dunk.

 Two visits per year is very easy to meet.
 However, being members means we should go as often as we feel the urge to visit the gondola, new play structure, kangaroos, monkeys, giraffes, lazy lions, and zoo train.
 Membership also means discounted admission to local attractions, we also get half off when visiting the grandparents at the Cleveland Zoo (no, I don’t mean to imply my parents live at the Zoo!).

 Other membership levels:

-- There are many other zoo membership levels depending on the size of your family and whether you want to include other caregivers.
+There are many other zoo membership levels depending on the size of your family and whether you want to include other caregivers or frequent guests.